rofe33/pyprpaper/README.md

 # Pyprpaper

-Pyprpaper  is a  `hyprctl hyprpaper`  wrapper, its main purpose is to change wallpapers randomly (for all monitors) from a given directory(ies).
+Pyprpaper  is  a   `hyprpaper`  client,  its  main purpose   is   to   change   wallpapers   randomly (for  given   set  of   monitors)  from   a  given directory(ies).

-> __NOTE:__  As of v0.1.0, this  script depends on
-> `hyprctl`, that  means you  need to  have hyprland
-> and hyprctl installed and running.
->
-> This will change in future releases.

 ## Features

-- Randomly change wallpapers for all monitors.
+- Randomly change wallpapers for given monitors.
 - Recursive image look-up in all directories.

 ## Installation